Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Cabramatta, placing the area among the bottom 25% of areas assessed nationally

-Cabramatta has recorded approximately 53 residential properties granted approval per year over the past five financial years from FY12 to FY16.
-This totals an estimated 269 homes.
-As of FY26, 15 approvals have been recorded.
+Cabramatta has recorded around 56 residential properties granted approval per year over the past five financial years ending June 2021.
+This totals an estimated 280 homes.
+As of April 2026, 31 approvals have been recorded in Cabramatta.
 The population decline in recent years has maintained adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.

-New properties are constructed at an average value of $429,000, below the regional average.
-There have been $18.7 million in commercial approvals this financial year, indicating balanced commercial development activity.
+New properties are constructed at an average value of $429,000, slightly above the regional average.
+In this financial year ending June 2026, there have been $12.0 million in commercial approvals, indicating balanced commercial development activity.

-New developments consist of 60% standalone homes and 40% townhouses or apartments, offering choices across price ranges from spacious family homes to compact options.
-Notably, developers are constructing more detached housing than the existing pattern implies, reflecting strong demand for family homes amidst densification trends.
-With around 519 people per dwelling approval, Cabramatta shows a developed market.
-Future projections estimate Cabramatta adding 2,151 residents by 2041.
-Present construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.
+New development in Cabramatta consists of 61.0% standalone homes and 39.0% townhouses or apartments.
+This blend offers choices across price ranges, from spacious family homes to more accessible compact options.
+Notably, developers are constructing more detached housing than the existing pattern implies (39.0% at Census), reflecting strong demand for family homes amid densification trends.
+With around 426 people per dwelling approval, Cabramatta shows a developed market.
+Future projections based on current development patterns suggest new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+According to the latest AreaSearch quarterly estimate, Cabramatta is projected to add 1,993 residents by 2041.

 Frequently Asked Questions - Development